-The 2-pin DIP switch is common to both the single and 3-phase unit control boards (refer to Fig. 7 and 8).
+The 2-pin DIP switch is common to both the single and 3 phase unit control boards (see Fig. 7 and 8).
 When replacing UCB, the board will be shipped as default without a low speed selected.
 Use the 2-pin LOW SPEED DIP switch to set the low speed.
-To select correct GE low fan speed, set DIP Switch 1 to the "ON" position.
-See Table 1.
-The DIP switch positions can also be found on the unit's control label diagram.
+To select correct GE low fan speed, set Dip Switch 1 to the "ON" position (see Table 1).
+The dip switch positions can also be found on the unit's control label diagram.